vPeteWalker/midway/files/files1/files1.rst

    There are many options at various stages that are available to configure Files to suit the needs of our customers.
 This workshop will focus on the following configuration.

       - One File Server
-         - basic configuration, 3 File Server VMs (FSVM)
+         - Basic configuration - 3 File Server VMs (FSVM)
       - Two SMB file shares
          - *Initials*\ -smb01 (normal)
          - *Initials*\ -smb02 (distributed)